'Rock solid' arena deal key to keeping Sens in Ottawa, sports observer says | CBC News

 Firestone pointed to the repurposing of Toronto's Maple Leaf Gardens, the former home of the Toronto Maple Leafs, as an example of what can be done to help.

 "It's got a Loblaws superstore in there [now].
-There's the Mattamy Athletic Centre.
+There's the Mattamy Athletic Centre [for Toronto Metropolitan University].
 There was a very good reuse of the arena," he said.

 Who can afford the team?

-Sportico, a U.S. news outlet, reported on Tuesday that the Sens have hired Galatioto Sports Partners (GSP), a sport banking firm that acts as an arranger in sales of professional sports teams.
+Sportico, a U.S. news outlet, reported on Tuesday that the Sens have hired Galatioto Sports Partners, a firm that acts as an arranger in sales of professional sports teams.

 Late last year, Forbes Magazine estimated the team to be worth $525 million, up 22 per cent from a year before.